 Scanning an object in Artec Studio is easy thanks to the new 3D radar mode.
 The software shows us when Chris is holding the scanner at the optimal distance by visualizing the real-time 3D data in green.
 If the scanner moves a little too close, the image turns red; a little too far back and it will turn blue, making sure we’re reminded to be at optimal scanning distance.

-While there are many features available to help us generate advanced features to fine-tune the mesh in Artec Studio, Autopilot mode allowed us to save time, automatically guiding us through the post-processing steps and using the best algorithms available to build Ryan’s car model as fast as possible.
+While there are many ways to generate advanced features to fine-tune the mesh in Artec Studio, Autopilot mode allowed us to save time, automatically guiding us through the post-processing steps and using the best algorithms available to build Ryan’s car model as fast as possible.

 Making a 3D Model

 To take the scanned data and get a useable model, we had to do a little bit of post-processing.
 Removing extraneous scan data like the surface the model was sitting on, extraneous points and a few other considerations ensure that we get a good model.